 Benchmark Results

 With over 20 DNS security tools on the market, picking the right one isn’t straightforward.
-Most people focus on these factors when choosing:
+Most evaluations come down to five factors.

-- Threat Detection Capabilities: Can it catch and block malicious domains, phishing attempts, and DNS tunneling?
+- Threat Detection Capabilities determine whether the tool can catch and block malicious domains, phishing attempts, and DNS tunneling before they reach your network.

-- Integration with Existing Security Stack: Does it work with your existing firewalls, SIEMs, and endpoint protection?
+- Integration with Existing Security Stack covers whether the tool shares data and coordinates with your firewalls, SIEMs, and endpoint protection, or operates as an isolated layer.

-- Admin Panel Functionality: Ease of use, configurability, and depth of control in the tool’s administrative dashboard.
+- Admin Panel Functionality reflects the ease of use, configurability, and depth of control available in the administrative dashboard.
+This matters most when policies need to change quickly or incidents require immediate investigation.

 Understanding DNS Security Challenges